NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

   root: Record<string,Operation >; // map of filter name to filter operation }
 ```

-Operation are GDC API filters described in the [GDC API Guide](https://docs.gdc.cancer.gov/API/Users_Guide/Search_and_Retrieval/#filters-specifying-the-query).
+Operation are GDC API filters as described in the [GDC API](https://docs.gdc.cancer.gov/API/Users_Guide/Search_and_Retrieval/#filters-specifying-the-query).
 These are:

 * Equals
 * NotEquals
 * LessThan